sodascience/open_supply_hub/README.md

 4. Two CSV files with information about the facilities and the contributors are now stored in the `results` directory.

 #### To extract data via API
 1. Assign the variable `results` to the directory where you want to store the output files.
-Create it if it